Grissess/itl_chorus/README.md

 `broadcast.py` with the generated interval file on any machine also on that LAN (potentially also one of the clients).

+# Requirements

+At present, `mkiv.py` and "live mode" require [vishnubob's python-midi](https://github.com/vishnubob/python-midi) library.
+I haven't seen a way to `easy_install`/`pip` this, so you'll just want to download and install this the usual way: `python setup.py` in the cloned directory.
+On non-Linux machines, you should turn off access to the ALSA sequencer; instructions on doing so are on that project page.
+Note that live mode will not function on these platforms.

 # Troubleshooting

 In my experience, the most annoying errors come about as the following: